open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/deployment/security/saml/index.md

 {% note %}

+When configuring the Private Key for the Service Provider, ensure you use the actual key content enclosed within the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` block.
+Avoid using the Base64-encoded format of the key, as this is not the expected value.

+{% /note %}

+{% note %}

 To add a private key, you need to include it in the keystore and update the configuration details accordingly [here](https://github.com/open-metadata/OpenMetadata/blob/main/conf/openmetadata.yaml#L219).

 ```yaml